heliconhq/opa-python/README.md

 # OPA Python

-Pythong client library for Open Policy Framework (OPA).
+Python client library for Open Policy Framework (OPA).

 ## Installation

-opa-python is available on PyPi and can be installed with pip:
+`opa-python` is available on PyPi and can be installed with pip:

     pip install opa-python